-Grandes Randonnées long-distance hiking trails
+Grandes Randonnées (GR) long-distance hiking trails

 Probably the best known hiking trails are the sentiers de Grande Randonnée, long distance walking tracks.
 Each trail is identified with a number and prepended with the letters GR.
 These trails are marked out using red and white stripes on trees and rocks, etc.